adewes/zilpzalp/docs/src/en/protocols/paper-based.md

 ### Possible strategies

 In principle, there are various strategies for implementing these requirements.
 Probably the most obvious but not necessarily the most privacy-friendly strategy is to manage visit data centrally and to determine relevant visits from this central data storage as needed.
-This approach is followed by *Lucaver, among others * .
+This approach is followed by Luca, among others.
 The problem here is that central data storage creates a multitude of possibilities for monitoring users that are difficult to solve technologically or organizationally.

 Therefore, a more privacy-friendly solution is to store contact data in a decentralized manner.
 To evaluate this, we first divide the contact tracing problem into two sub-problems: